Nervosys/Botnix/lib/README.md

 The code should be as self-explanatory as possible.
 Be generous with code comments when appropriate.

-As a baseline, follow the [Nixpkgs code conventions](https://github.com/nervosys/Botnix/blob/master/CONTRIBUTING.md#code-conventions).
+As a baseline, follow the [Botpkgs code conventions](https://github.com/nervosys/Botnix/blob/master/CONTRIBUTING.md#code-conventions).

 ### Write efficient code